Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/overview/_index.md

 > **Notes**:
 * If a value contains a `,` (comma), then the comma-separated format for lists cannot be used.
 The array notation must be used instead.
 * The `X-Forwarded-*` fields are non-standard header fields written by Nginx to inform the upstream about client details and can't be overwritten by this plugin.
-If you need to overwrite these header fields, see the [post-function plugin in Serverless Functions](https://docs.konghq.com/hub/kong-inc/serverless-functions/).
+If you need to overwrite these header fields, see the [Post-function plugin](/hub/kong-inc/post-function/how-to/).

 ## Order of execution